Elton Hall & Gardens

 Facilities

-We regret the House is not suitable for users of any type of mobility aid or pushchairs.
+We regret that due to several flights of stairs, the House is not suitable for users of wheelchairs or any type of mobility aid or pushchairs.

 Every room is packed with magnificent treasures – antique furniture and a superb collection of fine paintings including important works by Old Masters dating from the early 15th-century to remarkable 19th-century works by J. F. Lewis, Landseer & Millais.

-Visits to the house are free-flow by timed entry ticket, with our experienced Stewards available to provide information about the collection.
+Dependent on the date, visits to the house are by guided tour or free-flow by timed entry ticket, with our experienced Stewards available to provide information about the collection.
 Garden visits are “at leisure”

 The Mulberry Cafe, at Bosworth’s Garden Centre, within our grounds offers refreshments and lunches.